 Beyond AC Cost: How to Shop for a New Air Conditioning System

-When you find you need a new cooling system, the cost of a new air conditioning unit isn’t the only thing you should focus on.
+When you are thinking about replacing your cooling system, the cost of a new air conditioning unit isn’t the only thing you should focus on.
 Beyond AC cost, there are several different variables to consider with an Air Conditioning unit installation.
 Here are the Top 5 things to considering when buying a new AC.

 1. AC Size is a Factor